-7.2.3 Specified Required Actions.
+6.2.2.1 Specified Required Actions.
 As used herein, "Specified Required Actions" are those Required Actions that require a specified action, activity or improvement on the Property, with respect to which Grantor has no material discretion over the specific details of implementation, including, without limitation, the manner, timing, and location of the Specified Required Action.
-Without limiting Grantor's notification obligations pursuant to Section 7.3.1 below, no Grantee consultation or consent shall be required with respect to any Specified Required Action.

-7.2.4 Discretionary Action.
-As used herein, a "Discretionary Action" is an intended action, activity or improvement that is not a Required Action or a Permitted Use, and does not involve a Prohibited Use.
+6.2.3 Discretionary Action.
+As used herein, a "Discretionary Action" is any action, activity or improvement other than one that involves a Prohibited Use or one that is a Required Action, a Watershed Management Activity, or any activity within an Operating Zone.